 Just the name dried up the tears and inspired us to new heights (well, at least we stopped crying).

-After reading through the Writer’s Jungle and watching endless Periscopes by Julie, we started implementing our changes.
+After reading through the Writer’s Jungle and watching endless Periscopes/YouTubes by Julie, we started implementing our changes.
 One of these was to start using the Arrow (the grammar portion of the writing program) with the middle child.
 And being inspired (because I really enjoy inspiration) by other Brave Writer families, we started our very own Arrow Book Club.

 The Secret Garden Book Club